Blog #1 July 15, 2025

 While my thoughts are in India this Diwali season, I find myself transported back to the summer of 2014 when I pursued one of my yoga teaching certificates at the Bihar School of Yoga.
 Those memories remain some of my most cherished.

 First of all, the atmosphere was enchanting, and the music was phenomenal.
 The sound of kirtan filled the ashram: harmoniums, tablas, bells, and chanting voices rising in devotion, often preceded by the deep, resonant call of a conch shell.
 It was heavenly to me, dreamy and otherworldly.
-Yet, in the midst of that dream, there was also plenty of seva (selfless service)—cleaning, sweeping, washing floors and toilets, organizing the ashram, and creating charitable bundles.
-Every day I took two refreshing bucket showers, each one feeling like a small blessing.
-I lost about ten pounds that summer from all the work and heat.
+Yet, in the midst of that dream, there was also plenty of seva (selfless service)- cleaning, sweeping, washing floors and toilets, organizing the ashram, and creating charitable bundles.
+Every day I took two refreshing bucket showers, each one feeling like the most wonderful thing.
+I lost about ten pounds that summer from all the heat and work.
 I was thrilled.

-The ashram’s food was delicious, nourishing, purely vegetarian, made with vegetables grown nearby.
+The ashram’s food was quite delicious and purely vegetarian, made with vegetables grown nearby.
 It was there that I first got hooked on yellow dal.
-And the Indian people from all parts of India were so friendly, humble, and radiant.
+And the Indian people from all parts of India were so friendly.
 I remember thinking, Indians smile a lot!

-Swamiji reminded us that real charity, kindness, and generosity begin at home.
-He explained that while it’s easy to give money to charities or show kindness to strangers, the true test of generosity lies in how we treat those closest to us—our family, our friends, and our everyday circle.
-If we cannot express love, patience, and service toward our “nearest and dearest,” then our broader acts of charity may lack the authenticity we imagine they have.
+Swamiji Niranjananda reminded us that real charity, kindness, and generosity begin at home.
+He explained that while it’s easy to give money to charities or show kindness to strangers, the true test of generosity lies in how we treat those closest to us - our family, our friends, and our everyday circle.
+If we cannot express love, patience, and service toward our “nearest and dearest,then our broader acts of charity may lack the authenticity we imagine they have.

 Reflection